Introduction

 of recommendation to the author.
 Trsl. by Torsten Olafsson.

-Or, I'd rather prefer a translation like this, for instance: "The Non-duality of Meditating while Blowing a Flute".
+Or, I'd rather recommend a translation like this, for instance: "The Non-Duality of Meditating while Blowing a Flute".

-Yasuda Tenzan is the actual artist who created that very 'Suizen ichinyo' calligraphy for the LP front covers:
+Yasuda Tenzan is the actual "artist" who wrote that very 'Suizen ichi-nyo' calligraphy for the LP front covers:

 Sources: http://towa33.com/?page=70&cid=14